 Recent Language Training Articles, CLB3-4

-Newcomers will find great language programs to help them learn Canada’s official languages, English and/or French.
-These language programs are… Read more »
+Newcomers will find many language programs to help them learn Canada’s official languages, English and/or French.
+These programs are offered… Read more »

 Praba’s first weeks in Manitoba were a flurry of activity.
 There were seminars at Entry Program, career coaching at Manitoba… Read more »